Are you a coach but sometimes you offer advice so don’t know whether you should call yourself something else?

-Even a visit to Googleland or ChatGPT doesn’t help.
-For instance, the online dictionary definition of ‘coach’ mentions teaching, sharing advice and a lot of mentions of sports coaching.
+The online dictionary definition of ‘coaching’ mentions teaching, sharing advice and a lot of mentions of sports coaching.

-I know a lot of accredited coaches who would be very angry at that definition!
+I know some accredited coaches who would be very angry at that definition!
+(I’ll explain why later.)

 People mix up the terms coach, consultant, mentor and trainer